dmelosantos/blockchain-extractor-service/README.md

 ## Pulling information of Node frequency

-I checked if the node had batch requests but it didn't.
-I used Radar Deploy Kovan Shared nodes.

-Without the batch requests I implemented pulling logics with delays to avoid 429 errors.
+If the Node has batch requests use it, in this implementation I considered the nodes to be without the batch requests I implemented pulling logics with delays to avoid throttling errors.

 Even if there is an error, retry logic has been implemented to fetch the records